Signed in as:

 filler@godaddy.com

 The construction industry is facing a labor shortage over the next several years, and seeks to promote more workforce development programs and initiatives.
-H-2B visa reforms and mitigating the damaging effects of project labor agreements are also on the discussion menu.
+Immigration reforms and mitigating the damaging effects of project labor agreements are also on the discussion menu.

 9.2 million lead service lines remain in use in U.S. cities and should be replaced immediately for improved public health.